 The Article 29 Working Party has subsequently issued Guidelines on Data Protection Impact Assessments (WP 248).
 It suggests there are nine criteria to consider to determine whether to conduct a privacy impact assessment, and that an assessment should be made if two or more of those criteria are met.
 This is arguably wider than the criteria set out in the paragraph above.

-In Sweden, the Data Protection Authority has established a page on its website setting out examples of “high processing” requiring a data protection impact assessment.
+In Sweden, the Swedish Authority for Privacy Protection has established a page on its website setting out examples of “high risk" processing requiring a data protection impact assessment.

 Rights of Data Subjects

 A controller must provide data subjects with a privacy notice setting out how the individual’s personal data will be processed.
 The privacy notice must contain the enhanced transparency information.

 The Article 29 Working Party has issued Guidelines on Transparency (WP260).